A Primer in Launching an ETF Under a Turn-Key Structure

 The ETF space has evolved to offer options which provide lower barriers to entry, enabling certain ETF issuers to have a more cost-effective and expeditious launch.

 ETFs are most commonly structured as a trust.
-When you launch an ETF, each ETF is a series of the trust.
+When you look into how to launch an ETF, you will find that each ETF is a series of the trust.
 The trust itself engages all of the critical vendors/partners/trustees (see graphic below).

 This series trust structure, or platform, has many names in the ETF space.
 It is sometimes called a white label solution, multiple series trust, or turn-key platform.